 Scotty McCreery has found success in the country music industry following his Idol win when he was just 17 years old.
 His debut album, Clear as Day, was certified platinum in the United States.
 In 2017, Scotty McCreery made country music history when his single “Five More Minutes” went no. 1.
 He became the only country music artist in Country Aircheck/Media Base history to chart a song without the backing of a record label.

-Earlier this year, the 30-year-old became a member of the famed Grand Ole Opry and was inducted by his musical idol, Josh Turner.
+In 2024, the singer became a member of the famed Grand Ole Opry and was inducted by his musical idol, Josh Turner.

-The country crooner married Gabi Dugal in 2018, and he has leaned into dad life since welcoming his son Avery in 2022.
+The country crooner married Gabi Dugal in 2018, and he has leaned into dad life since welcoming his first son, Avery, in 2022 and his second son, Oliver, in 2025.

 Season 11: Phillip Phillips